Singapore's sprint queen Shanti Pereira successfully retains SEA Games 100m title

 BANGKOK: Shanti Pereira successfully retained her 100m crown at the 33rd SEA Games on Thursday (Dec 11).

-At the Suphachalasai National Stadium in Bangkok, the Singaporean took gold in the final with a time of 11.37s.
+At the Suphachalasai National Stadium in Bangkok, the Singaporean won gold in the final with a season's best time of 11.36s.
 She had earlier won her heat with a time of 11.46s.

+Thailand's Jirapat Khanota clinched silver (11.54s), while Vietnam's Thi Thu Ha claimed bronze with a time of 11.58s.

 Pereira won both the 100m and 200m at the last edition of the Games in 2023, becoming the first Singaporean woman to clinch a sprint double at the biennial event.